 Why not to go to Botswana for your first safari

 You will definitely spend more money in Botswana than in Namibia, but this will directly result in high conservation efforts, protected wildlife and natural resources and development of the country.
 Is it worth it?
 Yes, we believe it is!
 Alternatively Botswana also offers self-drive and camping options (attention: those need to be reserved well in advance due to the limited number!).
-We drove ourselves from Maun to the Makgadikgadi Pan after our safari in the Okavango Delta and loved this little road trip extension!
+We drove ourselves from Maun to the Makgadikgadi Pan after our safari in the Okavango Delta and loved this little road trip extension.

 Read all about our 9 day Botswana itinerary here!